BUFFINGTON: Abolishing school taxes for seniors is a pipe dream

 There are those who want to abolish all school taxes for those over age 65.
 But for now, that's a pipe dream in this area.

-Neither Banks nor Jackson nor Barrow counties have enough of an industrial tax base to subsidize school taxes to the point where all senior citizen property taxes can be abated.
+Neither Banks nor Jackson County have enough of an industrial tax base to subsidize school taxes to the point where all senior citizen property taxes can be abated.
 It just isn't doable, especially given all the growth happening in the area and the resulting pressure on schools to build more classrooms and hire more teachers.

 Unlike county or city governments, school systems don't have a wide variety of income.
 They are heavily dependent on property taxes.
 In addition, school systems have state mandates to fund various programs that they can't refuse to do.
 To a large extent, local school budgets are state mandates; local boards of education don't have much wiggle room to make cuts.